eldm-ethanmoore/Contra-Remake-CS360/README.md

 # Contra-Remake-CS360

+The master branch contains the actual project files and the main branch contains the documentation for the project.
+This documentation includes a feasibility study, weekly progress reports, and other sprint documenatation.

 ## Build Instructions

 To continue developent on our CS360 project you will need git and the unity editor and hub.